Autologous blood therapy at the veterinarian's office

 Autologous blood therapy is a promising alternative treatment method in veterinary medicine, designed to strengthen the immune system and activate the body's self-healing powers.
 Because the animal's own blood is used, the therapy is generally well-tolerated and has few side effects.
 Its applications are diverse, ranging from allergies and skin diseases to chronic illnesses.

-Nevertheless, the therapy should only be performed by experienced veterinarians – like our Dr. Krause – to minimize potential risks and complications.
-Furthermore, autologous blood therapy should be considered part of a holistic treatment plan and, if necessary, supplemented by other therapeutic approaches.
+Nevertheless, the therapy should only be carried out by experienced veterinarians – such as… our Dr. Krause, To minimize potential risks and complications, autologous blood therapy should be considered as part of a holistic treatment concept and, if necessary, supplemented by other therapeutic approaches.